anapaulabtanaka/fracture_network_deepgen/README.md

 For the graph generation, extrution and slice extraction:

-`2D23D_fracture_networks_graphs.ipynb` : transform a fracture interpretation in graph, extrude the 2D to a 3D network and generate 2D and 3D graphs.
+`shape2graph.ipynb` : transform a fracture interpretation in graph, plot and export.

+`2D23D_fracture_networks_graphs.ipynb` : extrude the 2D graph to a 3D network and generate 2D and 3D graphs.